jessepav/lacygoill-wiki-backup/vim/command.md

     endfu

     :Test hello
-    the command was executed WITHOUT count~
+    the command was executed WITHOUT count˜

     :123Test
-    the command was executed WITH the count 123~
+    the command was executed WITH the count 123˜

 ### Why should I avoid `-count=N` and prefer `-range=N` instead?